 The cake is low in saturated fat as I’ve used rapeseed oil instead of butter (there is only 30 g of butter in the streusel topping).
 I find oil based cakes lighter and fluffier than ones made with butter.
 I also added nutritious wheatgerm to the streusel mixture, but you can swap that for ground almonds if you prefer.

 Another easy bake made using oil is this Polish Gingerbread Loaf Cake (Piernik) Recipe.

 How to make easy marzipan loaf cake

 This marzipan cake recipe consists of 2 parts.
 You have to make the cake batter as well as the streusel mixture.

 To make the cake first combine the flour and baking powder.
 In a separate bowl whisk together the eggs, sugar and oil, then gradually add the rest of the ingredients (see Instructions).

 In a separate bowl combine the streusel ingredients and rub together using your fingertips to make a crumbly mixture.

 Lastly, pour the cake batter into your tin, top with the streusel and bake for 1 hour.

-It is important not to overstir the batter as the cake might look a little flat, so stir only until the dry ingredients are no longer visible (see the Instructions below).
+It is important not to overstir the batter – stir only until the dry ingredients are no longer visible (see the Instructions below).
 If you stick to the instructions your cake will have a light, slightly crumbly, melt-in-your-mouth texture.
-It’s also quite moist thanks to the grated apple in the recipe.
+It’s also quite moist thanks to the grated apple I’ve used in this streusel cake recipe.

 - 280 g self-raising flour